antecave-web/Star-Trek-Ascendancy-Galactic-Crisis-Mode/README.md

 * Balanced around **4 players**.
 * Use the **Dominion War starting system**, but do **not** connect the starting systems.
-* Otherwise play using the standard rules.
+* Otherwise play using the standard rules, including the 2/6 chance of any discovered anomaly being the Bajor wormhole system.

 ---